 - Avoid touching or picking your acne.
-Doing so can worsen the problem and may result to a more acne production.
+Doing so can worsen the problem and may result in a more acne production.

-- Drinking water is primarily thought to prevent acne because it promotes proper skin hydration.
+- Drinking water prevents acne because it promotes proper skin hydration.
 Dry skin can trigger excess oil production which could lead to acne.

 Does diet or food can cause acne?

-According to studies certain dietary factors may trigger acne it may include dairy products and carbohydrate-rich foods such as breads, chips, chocolates etc. More research is needed to examine why this happens or whether acne patients need to follow specific food restrictions.
+According to studies certain dietary factors may trigger acne, it may include dairy products and carbohydrate-rich foods such as breads, chips, chocolates etc. We need more research to examine why this happens or whether acne patients need to follow specific food restrictions.
 Eating greasy food has little or no effect on acne, but working in a greasy area, will lead to developing an acne because the oil can stick to the skin and block the hair follicles.

 If you have a worse acne problem, you may want to visit your Dermatologist or Skin specialist for further treatment.
-They will do an assessment and treatment for your skin problem and prescribe appropriate medications for your condition.
-When your acne improves you may need to continue the prescribed medication and treatment to prevent new skin breakouts.
-Such as: topical medications, oral medications, light therapy sessions etc.
+They will do an assessment and treatment for your skin concern and prescribe appropriate medications for your condition.
+When your acne improves, you may need to continue the prescribed medication and treatment to prevent new skin breakouts.
+Such as topical medications, oral medications, light therapy sessions etc.

 These are really stressful but keep in mind that you are not just the one experiencing this.
 Help yourself, share how you feel and how you want to solve the problem with your family, social support groups, or you may want to talk with a health counselor.
-You can do this to avoid so much stress which may result to depression.
+You can do this to avoid so much stress, which may result in depression.